ilpoldo/j_ku/README.markdown

 	    It's petty easy to nest one tag inside the other using chains.
 	  </p>
 	  <p>
-	    Nesting is useful, but adding sibling nodes easily is great, plus:
+	    Nesting is useful, but adding sibling nodes easily is great too, plus:
 	  </p>
 	  <ul>
 	    <li>You can nest tags into tags as much as you want</li>